cortexproject/cortex/docs/proposals/receiving_metadata.md

 I conclude that solution #2 is ideal for this work on the write path.
 It allows us to use similar semantics to samples, thus reducing operational complexity, and lays a groundwork for when we start receiving metadata alongside samples.

 There's one last piece to address: Allowing metadata to survive rolling restarts.
 Option #1 handles this well, given the aim would be to use an external cache such as Memcached.
 Option #2 lacks this, as it does not include any plans to persist this data.
-I'm open to opinions here, but I can see a world where we allow this data to be flushed/recovered on shutdown/startup.
+Given Prometheus (by default) sends metadata every minute, and we don't need a high level of consistency.
+We expect that an eventual consistency of up to 1 minute on the default case is deemed acceptable.

 ## References
 - [Prometheus Propagate metadata via Remote Write Design Doc](https://docs.google.com/document/d/1LoCWPAIIbGSq59NG3ZYyvkeNb8Ymz28PUKbg_yhAzvE/edit#)